 With the side of the fabric that the contact sheet is attached to facing down, attach the material to the mat from its edges.

-- Slowly attach the entire surface of the material from its edges while pressing out any air with a ruler, etc., so that no air is trapped between the mat and the material.
+- Slowly attach the material from its edges so that no air is trapped between it and the mat.

 - Place the material within the attaching area (grid area) on the adhesive side.
 If the material extends from the attaching area, it may be damaged by the feed rollers when the mat is fed.

 - The mat does not have a top and bottom.
 It can be inserted into the feed slot from either end.

 - Be sure that the vertical grain of the attached fabric runs straight up and down.